Entropy-regularized Wasserstein distributionally robust shape and topology optimization: Entropic regularization of the distributionally robust problem

 \end{proposition}

 Taking advantage of this result, the distributionally robust optimization problem \cref{eq.dropbeps} rewrites:

 This new version \cref{eq.droaug} boils down to a single minimization problem for the pair $(h,\lambda)$.
-It can be solved by a standard constrained optimization algorithm, once the derivatives of the objective functional $\calD(h,\lambda)$ with respect to both variables $h$ and $\lambda$ are obtained, which follows from a standard (albeit a little tedious) adjoint-based calculation.
+It can be solved by a standard constrained optimization algorithm \CD{based on} the derivatives of the objective functional $\calD(h,\lambda)$ with respect to both variables $h$ and $\lambda$. \CD{The calculation of the latter} follows from a standard (albeit a little tedious) adjoint-based procedure, \CD{see e.g. \cite{allaire2020survey,allaire2007conception,bendsoe2013topology}.}